Buezrello/tindog/README.md

 # tindog
 project for learning bootstrap
-Just playing with bootstrap, nothing see here
+Just playing with bootstrap, nothing to see here